 - Food Manager Training & ANSI Certification - $99.00

 - Enter Promo "train10off" at Checkout

-Bacteria grow rapidly between the temperatures of 40° F and 140° F. After food is safely cooked, hot food must be kept hot at 140° F or warmer to prevent bacterial growth.
+Bacteria grow rapidly between the temperatures of 40° F and 140° F. After food is safely cooked, hot food must be kept hot at 165°F or warmer to prevent bacterial growth.

 Within 2 hours of cooking food or after it is removed from an appliance keeping it warm, leftovers must be refrigerated.
-Throw away all perishable foods that have been left in room temperature for more than 2 hours (1 hour if the temperature is over 90° F, such as at an outdoor picnic during summer).
+Throw away all perishable foods that have been left in room temperature for more than 2 hours (1 hour if the temperature is over 90°F).

 Types of Fajita Preparation